-5.3.5 Invertebrates
+6.3.5 Invertebrates

-The log piles within the grassland areas should be retained on site in one of the grassland areas if possible.
-Should this not be possible, they will need to be removed by hand.
+The log piles (TN8) within the grassland areas should be retained on site within suitable grassland habitat.
+Should this not be possible, they will need to be removed by hand as this is a suitable habitat for stag beetles which are a SPI and LBAP species.
+If stag beetles are found, the logs and beetles should be moved to a suitable grassland habitat away from the development.

-5.3.6 Hedgehogs
+6.3.6 Hedgehog

-The site has potential to support hedgehog, which is an LBAP species and should therefore be considered during the planning process.
+The site has potential to support hedgehog, which is an LBAP, NERC and SPI species and should therefore be considered during the planning process.
 Hedgehog may use the woodland or grassland so care must be taken during vegetation clearance.